ibm-cloud-docs/containers/cs_ingress_types.md

     kubectl edit ing k8s-alb-health -n kube-system
     ```
     {: pre}
   2. In the `spec.rules` section, change the `host` by removing the extra character from the health subdomain.
-The Cloudflare health check for this subdomain can now resume, and the IP addresses for the new ALBs are added back to the DNS registration.
+The Akamai health check for this subdomain can now resume, and the IP addresses for the new ALBs are added back to the DNS registration.
   3. Save and close the file.
 Your changes are applied automatically.

 9. Optional: If you do not want to run the new Kubernetes Ingress ALBs alongside the old {{site.data.keyword.containerlong_notm}} Ingress ALBs, remove the old {{site.data.keyword.containerlong_notm}} Ingress ALBs and clean up your original Ingress resource files that were formatted for the {{site.data.keyword.containerlong_notm}} Ingress image.